Spreading dynamics of an infection in a growing population: A simplified, partial-differential-equation model

-To compare viral and host growth we define $\mu_p=\gamma (n-1)$, the rate at which a single viral particle would replicate in a large uniform population of hosts, and $\mu=\mu_s/\mu_p$, the ratio of host to viral reproduction rates: $\mu$ will emerge as our key control parameter.
-Without bacterial growth ($\mu=0$) our model would be a generalized multiple-component FKPP equation~\cite{sarloos_frontPropRecent_2003} supporting waves travelling at speed $c_0=2\sqrt{\mu_p}$ in the high $S_0$ limit~\cite{Note1}.
-With bacterial growth there is no unstable fixed point for waves to propagate into so the standard FKPP analysis fails.
+To compare viral and host growth we define an effective (dimensionless) viral reproduction rate $\mu_p=\gamma (n-1)$, which is the rate at which a single viral particle would replicate in a large, uniform population of non-growing hosts, and $\mu=\mu_s/\mu_p$, the ratio of host to viral reproduction rates, which will emerge as our key control parameter.